uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 [↩ Parent](#platform-helper)

-    Opens a shell for a given addon_name create a conduit connection to interact with postgres, opensearch or redis.
+    Create a conduit connection to an addon.

 ## Usage